carbon-language/carbon-lang/docs/project/contribution_tools.md

 It means that the version of GDB used is too old, and does not support the DWARF v5 format.

-### Disabling split debug info

-Our build uses split debug info by default on Linux to improve build and debugger performance and reduce the size impact of debug information which can be extremely large.
-If you encounter problems, you can disable it by passing `--fission=no` to Bazel.

 ### Debugging other build modes